jakobhuerner/jakobhuerner.github.io/_posts/2021-03-21-vienna_danube_evening_walk.md

 ![Evening walk along the Danube in Vienna](../images/20210321/vienna-4.jpg)

-Picture taken in February 2021 with the Apple iPhone 12 mini.
+Picture taken in February 2021 with the Apple iPhone 12 mini and the standard camera app.